 (1) Basic and diluted income per share was based on historical SGI basic and fully diluted share figures through March 14, 2014, the distribution date.
 Amounts shown were retroactively adjusted to give effect for the share distribution in connection with the spinoff, on the basis of one share of A-Mark stock issued for every four shares of SGI stock held through the distribution date.
 Thereafter, basic and diluted income per share was based on the Company's historical basic and fully diluted share figures.

 (2) Inventory turnover ratio is the cost of sales divided by average inventory, measured at recorded fair value.

-(3) Number of outstanding loans to customers by our CFC financing subsidiary at quarter-end.
+(3) Number of outstanding loans to our customers at quarter-end.

 Revenues